 During a hearing of the U.S. Senate Committee on Indian Affairs on the Gold King Mine spill, Senator Tom Udall pressed Environmental Protection Agency (EPA) Administrator Gina McCarthy on the impact on the Navajo Nation and San Juan County.Watch the Video

 During a hearing of the U.S. Senate Committee on Environment and Public Works, Senator Tom Udall called for action to help communities affected by the Gold King Mine wastewater spill into the Animas and San Juan rivers.Watch the Video

 This month marks the 70th anniversary of the first detonation of an atomic bomb, the Trinity test in Southern New Mexico.
 For the world, it was the beginning of the nuclear age.
 But for the residents of the Tularosa Basin, it was also the beginning of decades of great illness and suffering.Continue Reading

-New Mexico has a great tradition of military service, and one of my most important duties is working to ensure that when our troops return home, they get the services they have earned and make a smooth transition back to civilian life.Continue Reading
+One of my most important duties is working to ensure that when our troops return home, they get the services they have earned and make a smooth transition back to civilian life.Continue Reading

 Here in New Mexico, we're fortunate to have an abundance of renewable energy resources like solar, wind and biomass, plus the ingenuity to develop a strong clean energy economy.
 And with climate change contributing to drought and more severe wildfires across the West, there's no time to lose.Continue Reading